raycast/extensions/extensions/bibmanager/README.md

 # Bibmanager

-Extension for quickly accessing your bibmanager database from Raycast.
-Search the database (by bibkey, author, title or year) and open or download the pdf or open the ADS link for your bibmanager entries.
+Extension for quickly accessing your [bibmanager](https://bibmanager.readthedocs.io/en/latest/) database from Raycast.
+Search the database (by bibkey, author, title, year or tags) and quickly access entries by opening or downloading the pdf.
+You can also open or copy the ADS link and copy the bibtex entry.
 Make sure to explore available actions in the action panel (⌘ + K).

 ## How to setup the Location of the python bin